-Reflections will be on view at the LSU Museum of Art July 27 through September 24, 2017.
+Reflections will be on view at the LSU Museum of Art July 27 through October 1, 2017.

-The imagery depicted in the works selected for Reflections focuses primarily—although not exclusively—on two areas: narrative, or genre subjects from everyday life; and the landscape of the American South.
+The imagery depicted in the works selected for “Reflections” focuses primarily—although not exclusively—on two areas: narrative, or genre subjects from everyday life; and the landscape of the American South.
 The juxtaposition of these two, distinct yet related, allows viewers to connect the strong tradition of storytelling by African Americans (narrative and genre subjects), with the sense of place that is largely unique to Southerners (the landscape).
 Colley-Lee is herself a transplant to rural Mississippi, and her collection reflects in part her personal appreciation of the two traditions and the way in which she sees them intertwine.

-The use of collage by African American artists is well represented in Reflections, ranging from the work of modern master Romare Bearden, continuing through the art of legendary Bette Saar, and up through the younger postmodernist Radcliffe Bailey.
+The use of collage by African American artists is well represented in “Reflections,” ranging from the work of modern master Romare Bearden, continuing through the art of legendary Betye Saar, and up through the younger postmodernist Radcliffe Bailey.
 Beginning with classic studio portraits by celebrated photographer James Van Der Zee and concluding with contemporary prints by Tom Rankin and Maude Schuyler-Clay, the photographs included in the exhibition chronicle the past century in a straightforward, sometimes documentary, approach.
 Paintings and works on paper round out this selection, and include examples by the iconic Elizabeth Catlett as well as lesser known and emerging artists including Roland Freeman and Charles White.
-Finally, textile works including quilts, invigorate the exhibition with color and texture, and merge self-taught and folk artists with trained practitioners such as Carol Ann Carter, Gerldine Nash and Hystercine Rankin.
+Finally, textile works including quilts, invigorate the exhibition with color and texture, and merge self-taught and folk artists with trained practitioners such as Carol Ann Carter, Geraldine Nash and Hystercine Rankin.

 This collection represents a dialogue between the artist and identity.
 Only by reflecting upon the lives, traditions, and environments of African Americans in the 20th century, can this identity be found.

-Reflections is organized by International Arts & Artists, Washington, DC, in collaboration with Myrna Colley-Lee.
+“Reflections” is organized by International Arts & Artists, Washington, DC, in collaboration with Myrna Colley-Lee.

 Generous support for this exhibition provided by the Imo Brown Memorial Fund in memory of Heidel Brown and Mary Ann Brown, Louisiana CAT, L. Cary Saurage II Foundation, and Charles Schwing.